kar0v/sdo-dynamo/README.md

 I've containerized it along with the PSQL database and am using a pure redis image.
 The /var/lib/postgres directory is stored on an EBS Volume The files that are uploaded as part of the feedback process are stored on an EFS Share.

+## Security
+Security best practices are taken into account and could be even taken a step further by disabling public endpoint access and using only private endpoint access.

+Currently the var.allowed_ips is a cidr range with only my IP in it.
+Check out the terraform.tfvars.example file.